rsnel/scubed3/README.md

     # scubed3 -f -b /dev/PARTITION /mnt/scubed3

-The `-f` option keeps `scubed3` in the forground, so you can see the verbose output.
+The `-f` option keeps `scubed3` in the foreground, so you can see the verbose output.
 It responds with

     scubed3:version UNKNOWN Copyright (C) 2019, Rik Snel <rik@snel.it>
     scubed3:mesoblock size 16384 bytes, macroblock size 4194304 bytes